hendrikreimers/workingtime/README.md

-# workingtime
+# WorkingTime Calculator (Arbeitszeitrechner)

-Simple JavaScript to calculate your working time, respecting the german laws for breaks.
+Simple JavaScript to calculate your working time, respecting the german laws for breaks (§4 ArbZG).